 Danielle Kayembe is co-founder of FLOW Global, a global initiative to address women’s economic empowerment, both in developed and developing countries.
 She is a frequent speaker on topics related to women, social impact, technology and Africa at the United Nations, TEDx, Google, General Assembly and other events.

-The Co-Editor of "No Tees Please: Why Africa Aid Campaigns #FAIL", a crowdsourced inquiry into the practices of inventing disadvantageous aid campaigns for the African continent, Raquel served as Campaign Manager for Social Media Week Lagos’ #55FORWARD initiative, bringing together ambassadors from fifty-five African nations to discuss using social media to meet the needs of the continent’s rapidly increasing youth population.
+She has worked with the Meltwater Entrepreneurial School of Technology, where she mentored entrepreneurs in building globally, competitive companies; and is Co-Editor of "No Tees Please: Why Africa Aid Campaigns #FAIL", a crowdsourced inquiry into the practices of inventing disadvantageous aid campaigns for the African continent.
+Raquel served as Campaign Manager for Social Media Week Lagos’ #55FORWARD initiative, bringing together ambassadors from fifty-five African nations to discuss using social media to meet the needs of the continent’s rapidly increasing youth population.
 Currently she mentors emerging technology entrepreneurs and advises SMEs in preparing for growth.